Krittik-Panda/resume-agent/README.md

 ### Problem

-Traditional static resumes and GitHub profiles fail to tell the complete story.
+Traditional static resumes fail to tell the complete story.
 Recruiters, mentors, and peers must navigate multiple platforms to understand:

 - **Project Impact**: What you've actually built and its technical significance
 - **Skill Depth**: Your capabilities in systems, networking, and security domains